marwai/database_connections/README.md

 ### README Database connection
+The three main files used in are main.py, queries.py and database_OOP.py.

+This repository will demonstrate how to :
+- Establish a connection and read data from the database in the Python console
+- In real time, the results code will be presented in the UI, not the terminal

+---
 #### Files
 * Database Connections - establish a connection and read data from the database in the python console
 * Queries - Main functions are in this module